-How does Express Entry (EE) work?
+How does Express Entry Program (EE) work?

-Step 1: Know your Eligibility
+- Step 1: Know your Eligibility for the Express Entry Program?

 Besides via the Express Entry Pool candidates are also recruited by provinces and territories.
+In addition we will also discuss how much does it cost to immigrate to Canada.

 a.National Occupation Classification (NOC) code: The NOC is a list of all the occupations in the Canadian labour market.
 It describes each task according to skill type and skill level.
 For migration purposes, these are the main groups: